Global Opportunities

 More about WIP

-GMCs are offered in an intensive workshop format over three to seven days and expose students to a unique combination of local immersion, course concepts, and emerging business issues.
-Students work across degree programs (undergraduate, full-time MBA, and executive MBA) while gaining first-hand exposure to business challenges and opportunities in regions undergoing rapid change — for example, energy and infrastructure in Brazil and global supply chain management in China.
+Offered in an intensive workshop format over 3-7 days GMCs expose students to a unique combination of local immersion, course concepts, and emerging business issues.
+Students work across degree programs (undergraduate and MBA) while gaining first-hand exposure to business challenges and opportunities in regions undergoing rapid change, e.g., energy and infrastructure in Brazil, global supply chain management in China.

 More about Global Modular Courses